souley-now/souley-now/README.md

 ## 🚀 Projects & Products

 ### **XP‑Circles** — <https://xpcircles.com>
-A project I built to … *(brief description of what XP-Circles does — you can update this to describe the core purpose / features)*.
-Check it out and feel free to reach out for feedback or collaboration.
+A local discovery app design to help user find things to do and people to do them with!

 ### New App (in development)
 I’m currently working on another app — stay tuned for updates.
 It will leverage my background in ML / data engineering to offer **(choose: analytics / automation / AI-driven / web-based)** solutions.